 Dr. Hamawy at Princeton Plastic Surgeons has a background serving in the U.S. Army as a combat trauma reconstructive surgeon.
 He is a board-certified plastic surgeon with extensive experience performing aesthetic and reconstructive procedures.
 In our Princeton boutique plastic surgery clinic, we provide personalized treatment with the highest quality care and exceptional cosmetic results.

-What Can You Expect with a Breast Lift Procedure?
+What Can You Expect with a Breast Lift Procedure in NJ?

 A breast lift can be performed with a variety of incision patterns.
 Dr. Hamawy will individually tailor a surgical plan for your breast lift in NJ based on: